-- Litter picking. - Spot manual sweeping of detritus. - Basic horticultural support on borders, hedges and shrub beds. - o Emptying of litter and dog bins. - Removing fly tips, fly posters, graffiti, stray shopping trolleys etc. when encountered and/or when notified by the call centre. - Removal of dead animals as a result of road kill.
+- Litter picking. - Spot manual sweeping of detritus. - Basic horticultural support on borders, hedges and shrub beds. - Emptying of litter and dog bins. - Removing fly tips, fly posters, graffiti, stray shopping trolleys etc. when encountered and/or when notified by the call centre. - Removal of dead animals as a result of road kill.

-- Collect and retrieve stray dogs, taking them to kennels for onward processing.
-The retrieval of stray dogs "out of hours" is undertaken by the City Council. - Public convenience cleansing. - Spot weed spraying with KSA (Knap Sack Applicator) units and integrated CDA (Controlled Drop Application) applicators; this activity is influenced by weather conditions and access difficulties.
+- The service for the collection and retrieval of stray dogs and the delivery of collected animals to appointed kennels was removed from the contract in 2015. - Public convenience cleansing. - Spot weed spraying with KSA (Knap Sack Applicator) units and integrated CDA (Controlled Drop Application) applicators; this activity is influenced by weather conditions and access difficulties.

 All early start manual street cleansing staff begin the day in the City Centre bringing the high profile areas up to Grade A standard by 08:30/09:00.
-This provides a highly visible service, clearing and cleaning up the previous nights accumulations of debris.
+This provides a highly visible service, clearing and cleaning up the previous night's accumulations of debris.